j1rie/IRMP_STM32_KBD/README.md

 His work helped me in getting started with the STM32F105.
 Andrew Kambaroff for his USB-HID for the STM32F103.
 [3]
 His work helped me in getting started with the STM32F103.
-Ole Ernst for code review, linux Makefile and linux download-extract-patch-script, much better macro implementation and new protocol.
+Ole Ernst for code review, linux Makefile and linux download-extract-patch-script and new protocol.
 [4]
 Manuel Reimer for gcc-4.9 fix, SimpleCircuit and check if host running.
 [5]

 [1] https://www.mikrocontroller.net/articles/IRMP